Perioral dermatitis: Medication

-Metronidazole is less effective, but is available in a gel and can be applied twice daily.
-If the perioral dermatitis was triggered by a topical steroid then pimecrolimus cream has been suggested as effective in improving symptoms.
+Metronidazole is less effective, but it is available in a gel and can be applied twice daily.
+For pediatric patients, metronidazole can be used as an alternative to tetracycline.
+Metronidazole comes in various concentrations ranging from 0.75% to 2%.
+Higher concentrated metronidazole did not equate to shorter time to cure times.
+If the perioral dermatitis was triggered by a topical steroid, then pimecrolimus cream has been suggested as effective in improving symptoms.
 However, this has also been documented to cause the condition.
+Topical pimecrolimus is often used in treating corticosteroid-induced perioral dermatitis due to it being a non-steroid-based cream.
+Pimecrolimus is generally well tolerated, with a rare side effect of a burning sensation at the application site.